Tai-YuWang/Tai-YuWang.github.io/journal/terminal.md

 ## Give adive for future students who are interested in learning them.

-- I would say that you should research on exactly
+- I would say that you should research on exactly how to use the code and practice how to use the code and to get in the habit of using the code.